nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

 ![map-c](/docs/images/client-settings/mapping-c.png)

 When HTTPRoutes attached to a Gateway specify the same hostname _and_ path, NGINX Gateway Fabric will generate a single server block and a single (external) location for that path.
-In addition, it will generate one internal location block -- only used for internal requests -- per HTTPRoute match rule.
+In addition, it will generate one named location block -- only used for internal requests -- per HTTPRoute match rule.
-The external location will offload the routing decision to an NGINX JavaScript (NJS) function that will route the request to the appropriate internal location.
+The external location will offload the routing decision to an NGINX JavaScript (NJS) function that will route the request to the appropriate named location.
 In this scenario, the HTTPRoutes share "ownership" of the server block and the external location block.

 ### Creating the Effective Policy in NGINX Config